...

 Price and Value Note

-These dry foods may cost more than average grocery-store brands because they do not rely on cheap fillers or artificial additives.
-However, if you are already spending more on a brand that contains corn, soy, or by-products, switching to these healthier dry cat food options may actually provide better nutritional value for your investment.
+These foods cost more than average grocery-store brands — and that’s because they don’t rely on cheap fillers or artificial additives to bulk up the bag.
+If you’re currently spending money on a brand that contains corn, soy, or by-products, switching to one of these options may actually provide better nutritional value per dollar.
+Your cat eats less because the food is more bioavailable, and you may spend less on health issues long-term.

 Transparency Note From Me

-I want to be honest: I have not personally fed these dry foods to my cats.
+I want to be completely honest: I have not personally fed any of these dry foods to my cats.
 My cats are on a raw diet, and I have not used these brands at home.
-I am recommending them based on research, ingredient labels, and formulation quality.
-These stood out as some of the healthiest dry cat food options with fewer fillers and better protein sources.
+I am recommending them based on ingredient research and formulation quality — they stood out as some of the healthiest dry cat food choices available, with fewer fillers and better protein sources than the mainstream alternatives.
+I always encourage you to do your own research and consult your vet if your cat has specific health needs.

 Leave a Comment